-Coming this fall 2018, students will be using the new mySDCCD portal to search for classes, register, pay, order transcripts, view their financial aid and receive communications.
+Starting this Fall 2018, students will be using the new mySDCCD portal to search for classes, register, pay, order transcripts, view their financial aid and receive communications.

 Transfer is the process of continuing your education at a baccalaureate-degree granting college or university, usually after completing your major preparation and general education at a community college.
 We transfer more students than any other district from our colleges to UCSD and SDSU.